Margery Hale to Eleanor Voss · 1373–2026

 Thomas Voss's origins are unrecorded.
 He was from Pershore, a small town on the River Avon thirty miles from Halecroft.
 His descendants would hold in Pershore for six centuries, unaware that the name Voss was grafted onto a Hale root in the year the plague was still within living memory.

 Daughter of Margery and Thomas Voss.
-Matilda's recovered letter notes that she had "her grandmother Aelswith's eyes" — a detail that reaches across three generations to the English widow who had stayed at Halecroft when the Norman came in 1067, and who was the making of the family.
+Matilda's recovered letter notes that she had “her grandmother Aelswith's eyes” — a detail that reaches across three generations to the English widow who had stayed at Halecroft when the Norman came in 1067.
 Alice married Robert Carpenter in 1399 and held in Pershore.
 The connection to the Hales is already, by this generation, a thing that no living person can trace.

 Four generations in Pershore through the same religious upheavals as the Hales at Halecroft, thirty miles east.
-The Dissolution of the Monasteries.
-The Protestant settlement.
-The Marian reaction.
-The Elizabethan settlement.
-William Voss became a draper — literate, a man of standing.
 The line held quietly in Pershore, asking the same questions the Hales were asking in a different register, with no knowledge that they were asking the same questions.

 Schoolmaster who kept the Voss name alive through a period when the male line threatened to fail.
 His son held Pershore through the Civil War: neutral.
 The same strategy as the Hales at Halecroft — who sent one son to each side and held the land regardless.
 The parallel goes unremarked for another four centuries.

-Acquitted at Worcester assizes, 1623 — the charge and nature of the case are unrecorded, which is either a mercy or a testimony to the limits of the archive.
+Acquitted at Worcester assizes in 1623.
 Her son Samuel took her name: Samuel Partridge-Voss.
 The Voss line holds in Pershore through the Interregnum and the Restoration.
 The women of this branch, like the women of the Hale branch, are the ones who hold.

 Held in Pershore through the Restoration and the Glorious Revolution.
 The Voss family's strategy, like the Hales', was to survive the politics and tend the land.
 They were thirty miles apart and three centuries removed from their shared origin and they were still doing the same thing.

 Schoolmistress at Pershore National School, 1847–1883.
-The Inspector's report reads: "makes the children feel that the past was not past but continuous."
-This is the most Hale-like sentence written by anyone in the Voss line.
-Hannah did not know this.
-The Inspector did not know this.
-The archive notes it with the quiet satisfaction of a record that has been waiting a hundred and thirty years to make its point.
+The inspector's report reads: “makes the children feel that the past was not past but continuous.”
+This is the most Hale-like sentence written by anyone in the Voss line, though nobody writing it knew that.

 Solicitor's clerk, Worcester.
-His diary, January 1888: "I have been thinking about where the name comes from.
-I should look into this."
-He did not look into it.
-He was the only person in six generations of Vosses to ask the question directly — to wonder, however briefly, whether the name carried a history he did not know.
-He then let it go.
-He died in 1921.
-The archive treats this with a gentle irony it does not permit itself in many places.
+His diary in January 1888 notes: “I have been thinking about where the name comes from.
+I should look into this.”
+He did not.
+He was the only person in six generations to ask the question directly, and then he let it go.

 History teacher, Harrogate.
-Assembled the shoebox of family papers — birth certificates, photographs, a fragment of a letter from Worcester, three postcards from the First World War, a bill of sale from 1888 for a small Pershore property.
-Wrote "Property: keep" on the Post-it note that he stuck to the top of the shoebox.
-Did not know why it needed keeping.
-Kept it anyway.
-Left the shoebox to his daughter Eleanor when he died in 2019.
-She was in the middle of her doctorate at Oxford.
-She would not find the time to open it for nearly four years.
+Assembled the shoebox of family papers — certificates, photographs, postcards, a bill of sale from 1888.
+Wrote “Property: keep” on the note he fixed to the lid.
+He did not know why it needed keeping.
+He kept it anyway.
+Eleanor would open it nearly four years after his death.

 Medievalist, Bodleian Library, Oxford.
 Came to the Hale-Marsh collection in 2018 because the damaged fourteenth-century manuscript was in her area of expertise.
-Spent four years on it.
 Commissioned multispectral imaging in January 2024.
-The central section of the letter — twenty-three previously unreadable lines — became readable.
+The central section of Matilda's letter became readable again.